Naruko Kokeshi Dolls

 5. Waxing

-Place the head and body on the potter's wheel respectively, and pour wax on them.
-Melt the wax firmly over the entire body to prevent unevenness, and polish with a cloth to bring out the luster.
+The head and body are each placed on the lathe.
+Wax is poured over both parts, fully melted over the entire body to prevent unevenness, and polished with a cloth to bring out the luster.